botpress/documentation-v12/docs/conversation-studio/tutorials/advanced/pipelines.md

 Properties are self-explanatory except for action, which is defined.
 In a pipeline definition, the order of stages follows the order in the array `(1st stage === index 0).`

 ### Stage Actions
 A stage action defines how the pipeline system behaves when a chatbot is ready for promotion from one stage to another.
 Two actions are currently available `promote_move`, which moves the chatbot from current to next stage, and `promote_copy` creates an exact copy of the chatbot before being promoted to the next stage.
-The latter is useful when you want to keep the work in progress (i.e., Dev stage) version of your chatbot and send versions along the pipeline.
+The latter is useful when you want to keep the work in progress (e.g.,, Dev stage) version of your chatbot and send versions along the pipeline.

 ### Chatbot Pipeline Status